 The cost for this workshop is £2295 GBP or €2695 EUR or $2995 USD per person.
 A deposit of £600 GBP or €700 EUR or $800 USD is required to book your space.
 The outstanding balance will be requested 12 weeks before the tour date.You can convert our prices to your local currency by using our currency converter on the sidebar.

 The adventure starts at Keflavik airport and ends after supper by our hotel near Keflavik airport.
 The following day will be the departure day.

-The group size for this tour is strictly limited to seven people.
+The group size for this tour is strictly limited to four people.
 Due to its very small size group, this photo tour will allow plenty of time for individual attention by the tutor, making sure you photograph the area under the best light and supervision possible.

 All transportation during this adventure is included in the price.
 Collection and drop-off at Reykjavik (Keflavík) Airport are included in the price but only for designated arrival and departure times (details in due time).
 All flights are excluded from the price.